rafael-santiago/tulip/doc/MANUAL.md

 Express this details is quite hard even using our natural language.
 However, on the guitar we got several techniques that isolated do not have much sense, but ``when combined`` can produce interesting sounds.
 The ``tlp`` use ``tags`` in order to indicate some isolated techniques.
-The nice thing about this tags is that we can put one inside another to produce these techniques combinations.
-These recursions makes the implemented ``DSL`` very powerfull in terms of expressivity.
+The nice thing about these tags is that we can put one inside another to produce these techniques combinations.
+These recursions makes the implemented ``DSL`` very powerful in terms of expressivity.

 A ``tag`` is a word sequence with special meaning preceded by a single ``dash``.
 The **Table 2** lists the supported tags until now.